About / Contact

 One of the most interesting things is to see how a bunch of

-who simply have some fine ideas for games - as
+young guys who simply have some fine ideas for games - as

-knowledge in programming and electronics - just meet
+well as knowledge in programming and electronics - just meet

-big bathtub, smoke some joints and come up with such
+in a big bathtub, smoke some joints and come up with such

 classics as "Breakout", "Lunar Lander", "Asteroids" or "Missile